Lent

 Fasting

 Fasting is required for individuals ages 18-59 on Ash Wednesday and Good Friday.
+This means consuming no more than a regular sized meal and two smaller meals that, when combined, are not bigger than the regular meal.

 Abstinence from meat is required for individuals ages 14 and older on Ash Wednesday, Good Friday and all Fridays of Lent.